 - Exposed .git folders.
+We scan every IPv4 for with a GET /.git/config query.
 The tag in this case is

 git-config-file.For an overview of security risks associated with .git exposure and what actions you can take to mitigate the risk, please read “Unprotected .git folders on the internet pose a security risk” by NCSC CH.

 - Vulnerability in the Oracle Access Manager product of Oracle Fusion Middleware (component: OpenSSO Agent), tagged as

 cve-2021-35587allowing for unauthenticated remote code execution.
 If you get such an alert make sure to apply Oracle’s patches here.

 - Likely AMI MegaRAC vulnerabilities – used by multiple vendors – as described in Eclypsium’s post “Supply Chain Vulnerabilities Put Server Ecosystem at Risk”.
 In this case we scan for exposed Redfish API endpoints, however we are not able to verify if these have been patched and thus not vulnerable anymore (CVE-2022-40259).
 Nevertheless, these should not be exposed to the public Internet.
 We tag these as